NYC Transit Workers Are Dying From Coronavirus 3 Times Faster Than All City First Responders Combined

 The city’s Metropolitan Transportation Authority (MTA) employs about 71,000 workers in its various systems, as subway drivers, toll collectors, bus drivers, and dozens of other jobs across multiple forms of public transit.
 And over the past two weeks, at least 41 employees within the system have died of COVID-19.

-By comparison, the city’s first-responder forces — which is to say, its police force and firefighting force — employee about 72,000 people, roughly the same as the MTA.
+By comparison, the city’s first-responder forces — which is to say, its police officers and firefighters — employ about 72,000 people, roughly the same as the MTA.
 Combined, the city’s police and fire departments have lost 11 employees to COVID-19 in the past few weeks.

-That means that the city’s transit employees are dying of the deadly pandemic at three times the rate of the city’s workers who are on the front lines against the virus.
+That means that the city’s transit employees are dying of the deadly virus at three times the rate of the city’s workers who are on the front lines of the pandemic.

 “A diabolical person could not have engineered a better spreader of the virus than the New York City subway system,” said Transport Workers Union international president John Samuelsen, a former subway track worker.